hakynbayo/snaarp-todo-app/README.md

-# Snaarp Task Manager
+# Snaarp ToDo App

-A minimalist task management application with subtle animations for enhanced user experience.
-Built with Next, Shadcn and TypeScript.
+A minimalist Todo application to manage task with subtle animations for enhanced user experience.
+Built with NextJs, TailwindCSS and TypeScript.

 ## Features